 This can result in residence in an assisted-living community or nursing home.
 These facilities are very expensive, and most people cannot easily absorb these costs out-of-pocket.

 As a result, a high percentage of people in nursing homes are enrolled in the Medicaid program.
-You can learn some facts about Medicaid as it applies to long-term care by visiting this portion of the Medicaid website: Long-Term Care Services & Support.

 Long-Term Care Insurance